How T3 Thyroid Hormone Helps Reverse Depression [6 Tips to Start Taking Action]

 - Sex hormone binding globulin - Optimal in females = 70-80, optimal in males = 20-30

 Don't just get these tests but make SURE that they are in the "optimal" range!

-Don't settle for "normal" labs if you feel like crap.
+Don't settle for "normal" labs if you feel terrible.

 Another important step in here is to make SURE you are on the right type and dose of thyroid medication.

 If you are currently being treated but still having symptoms of hypothyroidism then you may need a different medication or higher dose.

 This article will show you how to properly test your body to see if your thyroid medication is working.

 In my clinic I've found that most of my patients do better when T3 has been added to their medication in some form.
 This could be from liothyronine or from NDT.